Generative AI pricing: 3 major considerations + an AI glossary

 Getting up to speed on all things related to generative AI?
 We’ve put together this handy glossary to stay current with all the new terminology.

-Artificial Intelligence (AI): Artificial intelligence (AI) is the ability of machines to perform tasks that are typically associated with human intelligence.
+Artificial Intelligence (AI): the capability of machines to carry out tasks typically linked to human intelligence.

-Algorithm: A set of instructions that a computer follows to solve a problem.
+Algorithm: A set of directions that a computer adheres to in order to solve a problem.

-Attention: A mechanism in neural networks that allows them to focus on specific parts of an input sequence.
+Attention: A mechanism within neural networks that enables them to concentrate on particular segments of an input sequence.

-Autoencoder: A type of neural network that can learn to reconstruct its input.
+Autoencoder: A type of neural network that’s capable of learning to reconstruct its input.

-Backpropagation: An algorithm used to train neural networks.
+Backpropagation: An algorithm that is tasked with training neural networks.

-Batch size: The number of examples that are processed at once during training.
+Batch size: The number of examples processed simultaneously during training.

-Bias: AI bias is the tendency of AI algorithms to produce results that are systematically different for certain groups.
+Bias: AI bias refers to the inclination of AI algorithms to generate results that exhibit systematic differences for specific groups.

-Bleu score: A measure of the similarity between two sequences of text.
+Bleu score: A measure of how alike two sequences of text are.

 Boilerplate: A set of common phrases or words that are used in a particular context.